 While spending on health care is dominating headlines, the health care industry (7Ps) is in a state of flux.
 Stakeholders across the health care sector are running hard to reduce costs.
 The drivers impacting cost of healthcare include:

-- Drug cost – better, but still bad (Generics exchanged for biological drugs)
+- Drug cost – escalating for certain therapies (Generics exchanged for biological drugs)

 The target healthcare transformation goals are: